 Diverse skills and sufficient independence are essential for an effective board.
-Board diversity is also an important element, as it enhances the quality of board deliberations
+Board diversity is also an important element, as it enhances the quality of board deliberations.

-It is thus important to ensure that the board includes not only women, but also directors of different ages, racial or ethnic backgrounds, backgrounds or professional experience, particularly in industries and regions of the world where the company has significant operations.
+It is thus important to ensure that the board includes not only women, but also members of different ages, racial or ethnic backgrounds, distinctive networks, or professional experience, particularly in industries and regions of the world where the company has significant operations.

-Expectations for racial and ethnic representation at the board and senior management level are increasing. particularly in the United States, where in August 2021 the Securities and Exchange Commission (SEC) approved the Nasdaq Board Diversity Rule, which requires at directors from two backgrounds, including one woman and one member of an underrepresented or LGBTQ+ minority.
-In the United Kingdom, the Parker Report recommends increasing ethnic diversity on boards by proposing that every FTSE 100 board have at least one director from an ethnic minority by 2021 and every FTSE 250 board by 2024.
+Expectations for racial and ethnic representation at the board and senior management level are increasing. particularly in the United States, where in August 2021 the Securities and Exchange Commission (SEC) approved the Nasdag Board Diversity Rule, which requires at least two members from diverse backgrounds. including one woman and one member of an underrepresented or LGBTQ+ minority.

+In the United Kingdom, the Parker Report recommends increasing ethnic diversity on boards by proposing that every FTSE 100 board have at least one member from an ethnic minority by 2021 and every FTSE 250 board by 2024.
 In countries where the collection of data on racial and ethnic origin is prohibited, boards of directors should find other ways to promote diversity and inclusion.